imaginX is used by many amazing schools and universities

 Relevant Course Packages All Course Packages

-The Shoulder Dystocia XR simulation is an innovative and immersive educational tool utilizing Augmented Reality to provide healthcare professionals and students with realistic training in managing shoulder dystocia during childbirth.
-The simulation offers lifelike scenarios, interactive decision-making, and immediate feedback to enhance skills in identifying, preventing, and effectively resolving shoulder dystocia situations.
-This educational tool aims to equip users with the knowledge and confidence needed to navigate and respond to critical obstetric emergencies in a controlled and engaging virtual environment.
+The Group B Streptococcus (GBS) Positive XR simulation is an immersive educational tool that utilizes Extended Reality to provide healthcare professionals and students with realistic training in managing cases involving Group B Streptococcus infection.
+The simulation presents lifelike scenarios, interactive assessments, and immediate feedback to enhance skills in identifying, treating, and preventing GBS infections.
+Participants engage in hands-on practice, making critical decisions in the virtual environment to optimize patient outcomes.
+The simulation aims to equip users with the knowledge and confidence needed to address GBS-positive cases effectively within a controlled and engaging virtual setting.

-The Pneumonia Leading to Respiratory Distress in a Child with Known Asthma XR simulation provides healthcare professionals with an interactive learning experience on how to effectively manage a child with asthma who develops pneumonia and respiratory distress.
-Through realistic scenarios, users can practice identifying the signs and symptoms of pneumonia and respiratory distress, determining appropriate treatment strategies, and monitoring the childs response to therapy.
-The simulation aims to improve clinical decision-making and patient outcomes in the management of pediatric respiratory emergencies.
+The Post-op Hip Arthroplasty: Blood Transfusion Reaction XR simulation provides healthcare professionals with an interactive learning experience on how to effectively manage a blood transfusion reaction in a patient following hip arthroplasty surgery.
+Through realistic scenarios, users can practice identifying the signs and symptoms of a transfusion reaction, initiating appropriate interventions, and managing the patients care.
+The simulation aims to improve clinical decision-making and patient outcomes in this specific clinical setting.

 LMS Integration